Habikki/gdapi/specification.md

 ```

 ## Authentication Migration ##
-Support for JWT is expected to release in early Q22014.
-Until the developer portal and ticking signing authority is esablished it is important that services exposed do not pass several pieces of information as parameters.
+Support for JWT is expected to release in early 2Q2014.
+Until the developer portal and ticket signing authority is established it is important that services exposed do not pass several pieces of information as parameters.
 These include the <code>shopper id</code>, <code>private label id</code> and <code>impersonation context</code>.
 It is suggested that services pass these values in custom HTTP header values (e.g. <code>X-Shopper-Id</code>) until the switchover occurs, identifying these so they may be addressed easily.

 ## Portability ##
 To increase developer friendliness services MUST look for the <code>Authorization</code> HTTP header then for a <code>auth_idp</code> cookie.
 This allows developers to authorize into the developer portal and browse APIs through a browser.

-Services SHOULD look for the authorization token at the cookie then the header.
-If both are present the service MUST deny the request and return a 401 with a DuplicateAuthorizationToken [error](#errors) to prevent session poisoning.
+If both the header and cookie are present the service MUST deny the request and return a 401 with a DuplicateAuthorizationToken [error](#errors) to prevent session poisoning.

 ----------------------------------------